rahulkataria35/Kafka-Python-Docker/README.md

 - Let's start with What is Kafka :

-Kafka is a distributed message streaming platform that uses publish and subscribe mechanism to stream the records.
+Kafka is a distributed message streaming platform that uses a publish and subscribe mechanism to stream the records.

 # The role of Kafka in a microservices architecture.